Skip to content

 If you're using AWS S3 for file storage, see the AWS configuration section.
 NOTE, the underlying django library that provides cloud storage, django-storages, can also work with other cloud providers such as Azure and GCP.
 See the django storages library docs for more info.

-$ docker-compose -f production.yml build
+docker compose -f production.yml build

-Then, run migrations (to setup the database):
+Then, run migrations (to setup the database).
+CRITICAL: Always run migrations first using the migrate profile:

 Then, create a superuser account that can log in to the admin dashboard (in a production deployment this is available at the url set in your env file as the DJANGO_ADMIN_URL) by typing this command and following the prompts:

-$ docker-compose -f production.yml run django python manage.py createsuperuser
+docker compose -f production.yml run django python manage.py createsuperuser

 Finally, bring up the stack:

-$ docker-compose -f production.yml up
+docker compose -f production.yml up

 You should now be able to access the OpenContracts frontend by visiting your configured domain (served through Traefik on port 80/443).